ArchiveBox/docs/Security-Overview.md

 <img src="https://i.imgur.com/xg6TxoK.png" width="50px" align="right"/>

+## IMPORTANT: Don't use ArchiveBox for private archived content right now as we're in the middle of resolving some security issues with how JS is executed in archived content.

-#### Private Mode
+#### ~~Private Mode~~

-ArchiveBox is designed to be able to archive content that requires authentication or cookies.
-This includes paywalled content, private forums, LAN-only content, etc.
+~~ArchiveBox is designed to be able to archive content that requires authentication or cookies.
+This includes paywalled content, private forums, LAN-only content, etc.~~

-To get started, set [`CHROME_USER_DATA_DIR`](https://github.com/pirate/ArchiveBox/wiki/Configuration#chrome_user_data_dir) and [`COOKIES_FILE`](https://github.com/pirate/ArchiveBox/wiki/Configuration#COOKIES_FILE) to point to a Chrome user folder that has your sessions and a wget `cookies.txt` file respectively.
+~~To get started, set [`CHROME_USER_DATA_DIR`](https://github.com/pirate/ArchiveBox/wiki/Configuration#chrome_user_data_dir) and [`COOKIES_FILE`](https://github.com/pirate/ArchiveBox/wiki/Configuration#COOKIES_FILE) to point to a Chrome user folder that has your sessions and a wget `cookies.txt` file respectively.~~

-If you're importing private links or authenticated content, you probably don't want to share your archive folder publicly on a webserver, so don't follow the [[Publishing Your Archive]] instructions unless you are only serving it on a trusted LAN or have some sort of authentication in front of it.
+~~If you're importing private links or authenticated content, you probably don't want to share your archive folder publicly on a webserver, so don't follow the [[Publishing Your Archive]] instructions unless you are only serving it on a trusted LAN or have some sort of authentication in front of it.
 Make sure to point ArchiveBox to an output folder with conservative permissions, as it may contain archived content with secret session tokens or pieces of your user data.
-You may also wish to encrypt the archive using an encrypted disk image or filesystem like ZFS as it will contain all requests and response data, including session keys, user data, usernames, etc.
+You may also wish to encrypt the archive using an encrypted disk image or filesystem like ZFS as it will contain all requests and response data, including session keys, user data, usernames, etc.~~

 <img src="https://i.imgur.com/DfyQUDV.png" width="50px" align="right"/>

-#### Stealth Mode
+#### ~~Stealth Mode~~

-If you want ArchiveBox to be less noisy and avoid leaking any URLs to 3rd-party APIs during archiving, you can disable the options below.
-Disabling these are recommended if you plan on archiving any sites that use secret tokens in the URL to grant access to private content without authentication, e.g. Google Docs, CodiDM notepads, etc.
+~~If you want ArchiveBox to be less noisy and avoid leaking any URLs to 3rd-party APIs during archiving, you can disable the options below.
+Disabling these are recommended if you plan on archiving any sites that use secret tokens in the URL to grant access to private content without authentication, e.g. Google Docs, CodiDM notepads, etc.~~

  - `https://web.archive.org/save/{url}` when [`SUBMIT_ARCHIVE_DOT_ORG`](https://github.com/pirate/ArchiveBox/wiki/Configuration#submit_archive_dot_org) is `True`, full URLs are submitted to the Wayback Machine for archiving, but no cookies or content from the local authenticated archive are shared
- - `https://www.google.com/s2/favicons?domain={domain}` when [`FETCH_FAVICON`](https://github.com/pirate/ArchiveBox/wiki/Configuration#fetch_favicon) is `True`, the domains for each link are shared in order to get the favicon, but not the full URL
+ - `https://www.google.com/s2/favicons?domain={domain}` when [`FETCH_FAVICON`](https://github.com/pirate/ArchiveBox/wiki/Configuration#fetch_favicon) is `True`, the domains for each link are shared in order to get the favicon, but not the full URL~~

 ## Do not run as root